 You can often get the colors right if you print the existing background PDF to a new PDF using the Bullzip PDF Printer.
 Simply open the background PDF in Adobe Reader and print it to the Bullzip PDF Printer.
 Then use the new PDF as the background PDF.

 If this doesn’t work, you can try the same procedure with at different PDF viewer.
-Instead of Adobe you can use Sumatra PDF Reader, which is a free reader available for download on the Internet.
+Instead of Adobe you can use Bullzip PDF Studio or Sumatra PDF Reader, which are free readers available for download on the Internet.
 This has often produced good results.

 PDF Compatibility Level